Northern Colorado Bears men's basketball

 The Northern Colorado Bears men's basketball team is the basketball team that represents University of Northern Colorado (UNC) in Greeley, Colorado, United States.
 The school's team currently competes in the Big Sky Conference.
+Northern Colorado made its first and to date only NCAA tournament appearance in 2011.

 Postseason history

 NCAA Division I tournament results

 The Bears have appeared in the NCAA Division I Tournament once, where they lost to San Diego State in 2011 (led by coach B. J. Hill).

 NCAA Division II tournament results

 The Bears have appeared in the NCAA Division II Tournament four times.
 Their combined record is 1–6.

+NIT results

+The Bears have appeared in one National Invitation Tournament (NIT).
+Their record is 0–1.

 CBI results

-The Bears have appeared in one College Basketball Invitational (CBI).
-Their combined record is 2–1.
+The Bears have appeared in two College Basketball Invitational (CBI).
+Their combined record is 2–2.

 CIT results

 The Bears have appeared in the CollegeInsider.com Postseason Tournament (CIT) three times under three different head coaches (Tad Boyle, B. J. Hill, Jeff Linder).
 Their combined record is 5–2.
 They were CIT champions in 2018.

+Bears in the NBA

+NBA appearances

+Only two former Bears have appeared in an NBA game: